elephantscale/es-training-new/course-outlines/apache-flink.md

 * Customizing
 * Joins
 * Dealing with late data

 ### Stateful Operators
 * Implementing stateful functions
 * Failure recovery
 * Performance
 * Dealing with state
 * Querying state

 ### Reading and writing
 * Idempotent writes, transactional writes
 * Connectors: Kafka, Cassandra, custom

 ### Setup
 * Setup modes: standalone, Docker, YARN, Kubernetes
 * High availability
 * Integrations

 ### Flink operations
 * Savepoints
 * Scheduling
 * Tuning

 ### What the future holds

 * FlinkCEP
 * Graphs with Gelly
 * FlinkML

+### Ververica - is it for you?
+* Ververica is the company founded by the original creators of Apache Flink.
+* Ververica Platform Community Edition is a complete, free of charge and free for commercial use  stream processing platform that brings Ververica’s industry expertise and stream processing best practice under an integrated data streaming architecture.
+* Ververica lab